JustinFassio/recipe-generator/docs/categories/seed-users-update-summary.md

 ## 🎯 **Overview**

-Successfully updated the seed users system to provide comprehensive testing data for the enhanced filtering system.
+Successfully updated the seed users system to provide comprehensive testing data for the enhanced filtering system and geographic fields.
 This update includes:

 - ✅ **Enhanced existing recipes** with detailed, multi-dimensional categories
 - ✅ **Added 6 new recipes per user** (36 total new recipes)
 - ✅ **Comprehensive category coverage** across all major dimensions
 - ✅ **Realistic recipe data** with proper ingredients, instructions, and notes
+- ✅ **Geographic data integration** with country, state/province, and city fields

 ## 📊 **Updated Recipe Counts**